 As a tutorial assistant for over eight years, Ana Teresa has taught various courses in the humanities and social sciences at York University.
 She received her Master’s in Social and Political Thought at York University, with a focus on anti-racist feminism(s) and postcolonial and Indigenous theory and practice.
 She is a PhD candidate in Social and Political Thought, and is currently in the process of completing her dissertation on racialized working poor community organizing in gentrifying neighbourhoods.

 Rick Smith is a Canadian author, environmentalist and non-profit leader.
-Since 2013 he has been the Executive Director of the Broadbent Institute.
+From 2013-2021, he was the Executive Director of the Broadbent Institute.
+He is now the President of the Canadian Institute for Climate Choices.

 From 2003 to 2012, Rick served as Executive Director of Environmental Defence Canada and is the co-author of two bestselling books on the health effects of pollution: Slow Death by Rubber Duck: How the Toxic Chemistry of Everyday Life Affects Our Health (2009) and Toxin Toxout (2014).
 He has led many successful campaigns for important new public policies at the federal and provincial levels related to environmental and consumer protection, urban planning, green jobs creation, democratic reform and progressive taxation.